EE186/EE186/docs/overview.md

 - 40% - Final Project
 - 5% - Final Project Presentation

+Students may skip one pre-lab assignment, or, if they complete all pre-lab assignments, the lowest grade will be dropped.

 ## Course Policies

 ## Assignment Submissions and Late Policy